dashpilot/netlify-inline-editor/README.md

 ## How to set up

 1. Clone this repo
-2. Set up a site on Netlify and enable Netlify Identity
+2. Set up a site on Netlify and enable Netlify Identity and Git Gateway
 3. Log in via /edit
 4. Start editing your page